WaleAwo/selenium-webdriver-4/README.md

 # Selenium WebDriver 4

-Exploring some of the new changes in Selenium Webdriver 4.
+Exploring some of the new changes in Selenium WebDriver 4.

 ## Features